About Us

 The China Spring Cougar Band is an award-winning program, completing its 32nd consecutive year of UIL Sweepstakes (First Division in UIL Marching, Concert, and Sight-Reading contests).

 The band is most known for its history of excellence which was established back in 1987 under the direction of Herb Brenner.
-The band has been to the UIL State Marching contest in 1991 (finalist), 1993 (finalist), 1994, 2000, 2002, 2008, 2010, 2012 (finalist), 2016 (finalist), 2018, 2020 (finalist), and 2021 (finalist)!
-In 2016 the China Spring Marching Band appeared in the London New Year's Day Parade and performed in the London Concert Gala.
+The band has been to the UIL State Marching Band Championship in 1991 (finalist), 1993 (finalist), 1994, 2000, 2002, 2008, 2010, 2012 (finalist), 2016 (finalist), 2018, 2020 (finalist), 2021 (finalist), and 2022 (finalist)!
+Most recently, the Cougar Band received a 4th place finish in the 2023 AAAA UIL State Marching Band Championship!

 A graduate of Brownsboro High School, Mr. Nichelson received his Associate of Arts in Music from Tyler Junior College and his Bachelor of Arts from Stephen F. Austin State University intending to pursue a career as a Band Director.